DLite Concepts#

 • $ref: formally a part of type. $ref is used together with the “ref” type, which is a special datatype for referring to other instances.

 • shape: The dimensions of multi-dimensional properties.
 This is a list of dimension expressions referring to the dimensions defined above.
-For instance, if an entity have dimensions with names H, K and L and a property with shape ["K", "H+1"], the property of an instance of this entity with dimension values H=2, K=2, L=6 will have shape [2, 3].
+For instance, if a data model have dimensions with names H, K and L and a property with shape ["K", "H+1"], the property of an instance of this data model with dimension values H=2, K=2, L=6 will have shape [2, 3].

 • unit: The unit of the property.